Roblox/creator-docs/content/en-us/art/marketplace/publishing-to-marketplace.md

 To ensure that your asset has the best chance of successfully clearing moderation, make sure your asset adheres to the [Marketplace Policy](../../art/marketplace/marketplace-policy.md) and that the metadata, such as the title and description, follow [general best practices](../../production/publishing/publishing-experiences-and-places.md#metadata-best-practices).

-Moderations can happen after the item passes initial moderation.
+Additional moderation can occur even after the item clears the initial moderation process.
 If Roblox removes an item with sales, Roblox refunds anyone who purchased the item and cancels any pending payments for that item.

 If you believe your asset has been incorrectly moderated, you can [file an appeal](https://en.help.roblox.com/hc/en-us/articles/360000272703) with our moderation staff.